OpenVoiceOS/ovos-PHAL-plugin-app-launcher/README.md

 * **ovos-core runs on a server / NUC** while the desktop runs on a different device.
 * **The device OS changes** (e.g. X11 desktop → Wayland → headless kiosk): swap only
   the PHAL plugin without touching the skill.
-* **HiveMind multi-room setups**: the skill lives next to the core satellite; the PHAL plugin runs on the device where apps should actually open.
+* **HiveMind multi-room setups**: the skill lives in ovos-core satellite; the PHAL plugin runs on the satellite device where apps should actually open.
 Bus messages cross HiveMind transparently.

 ```